madisive/madisive.github.io/about.md

 Hi, I'm Madi!
 I live in Indiana, USA.

-In my free time, I enjoy shopping, traveling, making music, and gaming.
+In my free time, I enjoy shopping, traveling, Disney, making music, and gaming.

 ## My blog
 This blog is mostly just for fun.
 It may contain both lighthearted and serious content, with posts ranging from rants to reviews to my personal opinions.